Bahay na bato: Bahay na Bato in the Intramuros Register of Styles

-One of the few recounstructed authentic houses in Intramuros is the houses in Plaza San Luis Complex.
+One of the few reconstructed authentic houses in Intramuros is the houses in Plaza San Luis Complex.

 The Intramuros Register of Styles is the main architectural code of Intramuros, the historic core of the City of Manila, Philippines.
 The Register of Styles prescribes the Bahay na Bato as the default style for new constructions in Intramuros.

 The Register became part of Presidential Decree No. 1616, as amended, when it was gazetted by the Official Gazette of the Philippines on June 17, 2022.
 The Intramuros Administration is the agency of the Philippine Government responsible for the implementation of the Register of Styles.

 Intramuros in Manila is the only locality in the Philippines where, for cultural reasons, the use, height, scale, and aesthetics of all new constructions and development are pre-determined and strictly regulated under the force of national law.
 The Register of Styles, as an integral part of Presidential Decree No. 1616, is the main legal document prescribing and guiding the implementation of pre-war architectural colonial styles in Intramuros.

 The Register of Styles is the first document to detail the historical styles of Intramuros.
 It was authored by Rancho Arcilla, who was then the Archivist of the Intramural Administration, and under the initiative of Guiller Asido, the former Administrator of Intramuros.